rangle/ngCourse2/handout/testing/Introduction to TDD Testing.md

 This is just a sample of the core properties in *karma.config.js* being used by ng2-redux-starter project.
 There are many more properties that can be used to extend and configure the functionality of Karma, [take a look at the official documentation for the full API breakdown](http://karma-runner.github.io/0.13/config/configuration-file.html).

 ###Typings
-Since our project and unit tests are written in TypeScript we need type definitions for the libraries we'll be writing our tests with - Chia and Jasmine.
+Since our project and unit tests are written in TypeScript we need type definitions for the libraries we'll be writing our tests with - chai and Jasmine.
 In ng2-redux-starter we have included these type definitions in *typings.json*.

 ###Executing Test Scripts
 Our entire testing workflow is done through Karma, running the command `karma start` will kickstart Karma into setting up the testing environment, running through each unit test, and executing any reporters we have set up in the *karma.config.js* configuration file.
 In order to run Karma through the command line it needs to be installed globally (`npm install karma -g`).
 A good practise is to amalgamate all of your projects task/build commands through npm.
 This gives continuity to your build process and makes it easier for people to test/run your application without knowing your technology stack.
 In *package.json* there is a field `scripts` that holds an object with key-value pairing, where the key is the alias for the command, and the value is the command to be executed.